stifskere/translatable/README.md

 to load all the translations inside that folder.

 The translation files have three rules
-- Objects can only contain objects and.
+- Objects can only contain objects and translations.
 Top level can only contain objects.
 - If an object contains another object, it can only contain other objects (known as nested object).
 - If an object contains a string, it can only contain other strings (known as translation object).